• Welcome to the June edition

 At the top of the page is a handy flip book.
 It’s quite a big hi-res file and may take a while to download.
-You turn the double-page spreads by clicking on the top right hand corner.
+You turn the double-page spreads by clicking on the top right hand or left hand corner.

 If you see anything you want to look at more closely, click on the full page button at top right.
 Use the (+) zoom button next to it to enlarge the pages enough to easily read all the articles as printed.